 "Enough of this nonsense, Mahado!"
 Isis yelled.
 "Stop this now!"

-"It is too late, Isis," he said as the runes and symbols that encircled him began to glow.
+"It is too late, Isis," he said, the runes and symbols that encircled him beginning to glow.
 It was not bright green, as stories of the Oricalcos told, but a frightening blood red.
 "Isis," Mahado continued, looking over his shoulder, "I beg you to forgive me."

 The glow became brighter, blinding everyone else in the temple.
 Mana ran forward as the light began to consume her master.